mitko481/DjangoAdv-Jun25-Exam/README.md

 # Trivio
-This is a trivia application built with Django that includes user authentication, quiz management, result tracking, REST API, user profiles, and custom middleware.
+This is a trivia application built with Django.

 ## Features
 - User registration and authentication (with custom validation)